Preparing For The Storm – Maintaining The Storm Shelter

 Once everything was swept I took my soapy rag and wiped down the container that holds our supplies.

-It’s said the moderated temperatures below inside a storm shelter make it an ideal place to store home-canned goods and such.
+It’s said the cooler & moderated temperatures inside an underground storm shelter make it an ideal place to store home-canned goods and such.
 This is a common practice around our area.

 But I don’t plan to store pantry items like home-canned goods and such in our shelter.
 I want the floor of our shelter to be as wide open and non-cluttered as possible so it can be used comfortably for its intended purpose.

-Nor do I plan to store large amounts of supplies for what I anticipate to be a very short stint at any given time in our storm shelter below.
+I also won’t store large amounts of supplies for what I anticipate to be a very short stint at any given time in our storm shelter below.
+No cases of bottled water or 5-year supply of dehydrated food.

 I figure in all probability we’ll seek shelter for about 30-45 minutes at a time before the storm passes and then emerge from it.
 So I don’t see the need to store cases of bottled water or snacks for such short stints.
 So I don’t.